nicholas-johnson/nicholasjohnson.com/src/pages/learn-to-code-with-javascript/strings.md

 ## Strings are objects

-Objects are little balls of related data and ability.
+Objects are little balls of related data and functionality.
 We can access information stored in an object using a dot (.).

 Let's get the length of the string.
 We can do it like this: